filecoin-project/taupipp/README.md

 By default, this tool will download (or read on file) Filecoin and Zcash's last power of tau partcipation and returns the combination of the two.
+**Note**: Groth16 CRS is more complex than shown here, this tool discard all the other components of the CRS and only concerns itself with the secret exponents bases.

 ## Aggregate